jithinnetticadan/Gitbook/web/vulnerabilities/cross-site-request-forgery-csrf.md

 * **Construct a CSRF attack** - use a CSRF PoC generator.
 * **Lab** - Store a CSRF PoC on a website and force the victim to access the page.

+## Testing Checklist

+* [ ] Remove the CSRF token entirely - does the request still succeed?
+* [ ] Change the request method (POST → GET) - is the token still validated?
+* [ ] Reuse a token/cookie pair from a different session - is it accepted?
+* [ ] If the token is duplicated in a cookie, tamper with just the body/param value - does it still match?
+* [ ] Does the app validate `Origin` or `Referer` at all?
+If so, is `null` accepted, or can the domain check be satisfied via subdomain/query-string tricks?
+* [ ] Check the `SameSite` attribute on the session cookie - missing or `None` is worth testing further.
+* [ ] For JSON APIs - does changing `Content-Type` to `text/plain` still get parsed/accepted?

+## Login CSRF

+* A distinct impact category - instead of hijacking an authenticated action, the attacker forces the victim to unknowingly log into the **attacker's** account.
+* Victim then unknowingly saves/submits sensitive data (search history, payment details, uploaded files) into the attacker-controlled account, which the attacker retrieves later.
+* Same bypass techniques below apply (token validation, SameSite, Referer/Origin) - just target the login form instead of a state-changing action.

 ## Bypassing CSRF Token Validation

 ### Validation Depends on Request Method